Wendell K. Chestnut

 PIOW Board Member

 Wendell served as the first President of Pride In Our Workplace (PIOW) and currently serves as a Board Member.

-Wendell currently serves as President of Pride In Our Workplace (PIOW).
-Wendell was part of the inaugural group that formed PIOW along with Fidelity, State Street and Price Waterhouse Coopers.
-He is an avid champion for LGBTQ rights and works professionally and personally to ensure equality for all marginalized communities.
-He works with the PIOW Board to ensure a network is being created to support LGBTQ employees throughout the Commonwealth within their working environments as well as championing PIOW mission!.
+Wendell and Bank of America were a part of the inaugural group of companies that formed PIOW along with Fidelity, State Street, and Price Waterhouse Coopers.
+He is an avid champion for LGBTQ+ rights and works professionally and personally to ensure equality for all marginalized communities.
+He works with the PIOW Board to ensure a network is being created to support LGBTQ+ employees throughout the Commonwealth within their working environments as well as championing the PIOW mission!

-Wendell is married to his husband of nine years, Zane Bell, who recently graduated from Boston Architectural College.
+Wendell is married to his husband of eleven years, Zane Bell, who graduated from Boston Architectural College.
 Prior to going back to college for his degree in Architecture, Zane worked at a Boston-based real estate management company.
 He has also been a small business owner prior to going into real estate investments.